-A training on Identification of ecosystem types, ecosystem services and stakeholder mapping and analysis was organized in the period from November 13 to November 16, 2017 in Samobor, Croatia.
-This was the first of total 4 planned trainings organized within the ECO KARST project, all with the aim to build capacities of stakeholders in 7 pilot areas and secure their networking.
+A training on Identification of ecosystem types, ecosystem services and stakeholder mapping and analysis was organized in the period from 13 to 16 November, 2017 in Samobor, Croatia.
+This was the first of total 4 planned trainings organized within the ECO KARST project, all with the aim to build capacities of the ECO KARST partners to improve their cooperation with diverse stakeholders in our 7 pilot areas and expand their networking.

 A three-day long training was organized by the Centre for Ecological Research (Hungary) for representatives of park administrations from 7 pilot areas (Notranjska Regional Park, Nature Park Žumberak-Samoborsko gorje, Kalkalpen National Park, Bukk National Park, Apuseni Nature Park, Protected Landscape Bijambare and National Park Tara).
 Each pilot area participated with their experts in different fields of expertise: biodiversity expert, GIS expert and stakeholder manager.

 The training was organized based on guiding documents previously developed and using preliminary data on ecosystem types, ecosystem services and stakeholders provided by each pilot area.
 Participants had a chance to learn more about ecosystem mapping, ecosystem services selection and stakeholders involvement.
 A significant progress in Mapping and Assessment of Ecosystem services process was made.
 Using their preliminary data, pilot area representatives managed to identify and prioritize the most important condition aspects and services within the pilot areas.